GitterHubber21/FreeAndroid/README.md

 ---

 ## Privacy & Security
 - All data is secured with a PIN system to ensure privacy.
-- Your PIN is resettable via the Settings screen if forgotten.
+- Your PIN is resettable via the Settings screen if you forget it.

 ---